 Backlog is generally expected to be shipped within the next twelve months.
-Our backlog at any point in time may not be representative of actual sales in any future period due to the possibility of customer changes in delivery schedules, cancellation of orders, potential delays in product shipments, difficulties in obtaining parts from suppliers, failure to satisfy customer acceptance requirements and the inability to recognize revenue under accounting requirements.
+Our backlog at any point in time may not be representative of actual sales in any future period due to the possibility of customer changes in delivery schedules, cancellation of orders, potential delays in product shipments, difficulties in obtaining parts from suppliers, failure to satisfy customer acceptance requirements resulting in the inability to recognize revenue under accounting requirements.
 Furthermore, many orders are subject to cancellation or rescheduling by the customer with limited or no penalty.
 A reduction in backlog during any particular period could have a material adverse effect on our business, financial condition and results of operations.
-There is no significant seasonal aspect to our business.